 Since 2005, the Cycling Club has offered annual PEDAL (Promoting Educational Development and Learning) scholarships in an amount of $500 each to graduating Evanston High School seniors.
 The scholarships are applied toward post-secondary education.
+In conjunction with Cook-Sanders Associates, Inc., the Cycling Club will be offering two $500 PEDAL scholarships for the 2010-2011 school year.
 Guidelines for the PEDAL scholarship program are described below.

 The Evanston Bike Ride Guide summarizes bike rides in the community.
 These educational narratives describe bike rides for road bikes and mountain bikes.
 The Bike Ride Guide is currently available online at the Cycling Club's website.
 Plans are to publish the Bike Ride Guide and distribute the free booklet throughout the community at schools, public places, and businesses.

 The Evanston Cycling Club is developing the "SPIN TALK" radio forum.
 This public service broadcast will promote bike education and safety.
 Press releases about bike education and safety issues are offered throughout the year in the local newspaper, the Uinta County Herald.